Frozen Shoulder Treatment

 Physical therapy for frozen shoulder will depend on which phase you are in.

 Phase 1 Therapy: In phase one it will focus on gentle exercises to maintain your range of movement and to help prevent the restriction from getting worse, without pushing into pain.
 These frozen shoulder exercises should be done 2-3 daily.
-You may also be given a TENS machine (transcutaneous electric nerve simulator) which sends small electric pulses into your tissues, to help reduce pain.
+It can also really help to use a TENS machine (transcutaneous electric nerve simulator) which sends small electric pulses into your tissues, to help reduce pain.

 Physical therapy for frozen shoulder is extremely important for speeding up the healing process.
 Shoulder exercises are a vital part of frozen shoulder treatment.
 Approved use hep2go.com